|216H.02||GREENHOUSE GAS EMISSIONS CONTROL.|

 The commissioner of commerce must develop a definition of scope of this regional activity that is in addition to the components described in clauses (1) to (4).
 The commissioner must report on the additional scoping definitions to the chairs and ranking minority members of the legislative committees with jurisdiction over energy and environmental finance and policy on or before the commencement of the 2008 regular legislative session.

 In order to measure the progress in meeting the goals of section 216H.02, subdivision 1, and to provide information to develop strategies to achieve those goals, the commissioner of the Pollution Control Agency shall establish a system for reporting and maintaining an inventory of greenhouse gas emissions.
-The commissioner must consult with the chief information officer of the Office of MN.IT Services about system design and operation.
+The commissioner must consult with the chief information officer of the Department of Information Technology Services about system design and operation.
 Greenhouse gas emissions include those emissions described in section 216H.01, subdivision 2.

 (a) The commissioner shall, to the extent practicable, design the system to coordinate with other regional or federal greenhouse gas emissions-reporting and inventory systems.
 The coordination may, without limitation, include the use of similar forms and reports, the sharing of information, and the use of common facilities, systems, and databases.